 Raj's inability to speak around women occasionally makes him this, as he has to whisper his comments to Howard, who pretends he said something completely different.

 Alex.
 Only natural since she has to be Sheldon's assistant.
-So she's brilliant scientist, but her errands for him include bying presents for his girlfriend and similar.
+So she's a brilliant scientist, but her errands for him include bying presents for his girlfriend and similar.

 Vila from Blake's 7 an old-school comic relief character, given relatively little in the way of consistent development or opportunities for sympathy.
 He always gets disproportionate punishment for his cowardly and hedonistic nature, and Avon insults him daily (by the fourth season, so does almost everyone else).
 The one heroically Vila-centric episode came about because the actor's young daughter told him, "Daddy, you're stupid!" while watching the show.
 She is usually the victims of KerAvon's caustic putdowns.